 Traditional proprietary trading continues to only have the purpose of supplementing our service-oriented business activities and takes place within very strictly defined limits.
 The market risks arising from proprietary trading positions are managed using an efficient risk measurement system.
 Value-at-risk figures are calculated using a Monte Carlo simulation on a daily basis for all positions containing market price risks.
 The model is based on a refined method that depicts the edges of the value change distribution using a "fat tail" approach.
 This means that certain unusual market movements can be taken into account more cautiously in the individual financial instruments.
+In the context of short-term management, these value-at-risk calculations are based on a confidence level of 99% and a holding period for financial instruments of ten trading days.

-In accordance with regulatory standards, the economic risk-bearing capacity is also parameterised with a confidence level of 99.9% and a longer holding period corresponding to the risk horizon of one year (250 days).
+In accordance with regulatory standards, the economic risk-bearing capacity is also subject to extremely conservative parameterisation with a confidence level of 99.9% and a longer holding period corresponding to the risk horizon of one year (250 days).
 The risk factors considered for the ICAAP perspective are discount factors in the interest rate area, equity time series or equity indices in the equity area and exchange rates in the foreign currency area with a historical observation period of five years.
 Value-at-risk is calculated using equally weighted historical observations.

-The following chart shows the percentage distribution of value-at-risk limit capacity over the past financial year (short-term management) for the aggregated items in the trading and banking book (liquidity reserve).
+The following chart shows the percentage distribution of value-at-risk limit capacity over the past financial year (short-term management) for the items in the trading book.

-Figure 13: Limit utilisation market price risk in 2023
+Figure 13: Limit utilisation market price risk in 2024

 Figure 13 above illustrates the moderate risk potential from our trading activities.
-The sudden increase in March 2023 was triggered by the liquidity crisis at some US banks (including Silicon Valley Bank and First Republic).
-In this context, market volatilities rose extremely almost overnight and led to corresponding risk spikes in the liquidity reserve (mainly ALCO).
-As the crisis did not spread, the markets calmed down again in the following months.
 The Bank's trading book that is defined for regulatory purposes is dominated by traditional equity positions (cash equities).
 Optional products play a strategically subordinated role and are mainly offers in client trading (particularly FX Trading) in the form of back-to-back transactions, which, as closed positions, do not hold any own market price risk for the Bank.
 Compared with the results achieved by the trading units, a beneficial risk/reward ratio is indicated.
 The largest portion of the allocated value-at-risk limits relates to the Sales unit.
 These activities, which are allocated to the trading book to meet regulatory requirements, are not proprietary trading, strictly speaking.
 Rather, this segment settles orders for institutional clients.